LeifBloomquist/SonicWear/README.md

 SonicWear
 =========

-This is my custom code the the Arduino-compatible SoMo device from SonicWear.
+This is my custom code for the Arduino-compatible SoMo device from SonicWear.

+www.sonicwear.ca